 The History of the Greeks and Romans

-One reason I am zealous for students to study Greek and Roman literature, mythology and history—is that so many of the greatest works of English literature on some level depend on the reader's exposure to the names of, let us say, Cato, Brutus, Aeneas, Pericles, and Leonidas.
+One reason I am zealous for students to study Greek and Roman literature, mythology and history is that so many of the greatest works of English literature on some level depend on the reader's exposure to the names of, let us say, Cato, Brutus, Aeneas, Pericles, and Leonidas.
 Although students receive a smattering of Greek and Roman history in almost all of the language arts and English courses taught in our homeschool program, this course will be a systematic and more detailed study of Greek and Roman history.
-It will answer such questions as: Who built the Parthenon?
+It will answer such questions as the following: Who built the Parthenon?
 What was the Peloponnesian War about and who "won" it?
 Who was Antiochus Epiphanes and where does he appear in the Bible?
 What are the laws of Solon?
 Do we have any record of Jesus outside the Bible?
 Who was Alcibiades and what is the name of his famous teacher?
 Who was Tarquinius the Proud and in what Shakespearean play is he mentioned?
-The course is open to grades 6 through 12.
 Although the textbooks chosen have been written with younger students in mind, the level of detail will keep any high school student challenged, and will introduce important Greek and Roman accounts in a way that is easy to comprehend and remember.

-The History of the Greeks and Romans will be taught on Thursdays afternoons.
-The class is free to students taking a literature course and is open to middle school and high school students.
-Offered on Wednesdays, 1:25–2:25, depending on whether or not Greek I will be in session.
+The class is free to students taking a literature course and is open to middle school who are used to a challenge and to high school students.
+Offered on Wednesdays, 1:25–2:25, depending on enrollment numbers for Greek I.